Net LineDancer provides several types of useful and informative reports on the devices. You can run it from the menu at any time, and it can be

 A new tab opens in the status pane.
 In the Email Notification sub tab, select the report format out of HTML and PDF.

 Enter the recipients in To and Cc fields.
+Use a space as a separator between email addresses when entering more than one.
 You need to setup an SMTP server to make this feature work.
 See Sec.
 5.2.3 for details.

 Using the tab-switching technique (described previously in Sec.
 3.7. p.92), add the devices to the Devices Sub tab in the status pane.